-The use of technology has become a significant component of many safeguarding issues.
-Child sexual exploitation; radicalisation; sexual predation; technology often provides the platform that facilitates harm.
+The use of technology has become a significant factor of many safeguarding issues such as child sexual exploitation, child on child abuse and radicalisation.
 An effective approach to online safety empowers a school to protect the whole school community in their use of technology and establishes mechanisms to identify, intervene in and escalate any incident where appropriate.
+The range of incidents classified within online safety is considerable, but can be categorised into four areas of risk: